bryanmlyr/ollama-proxy-openai/README.md

 # Ollama Proxy OpenAI
 ## Overview

-This project integrates with various AI models through specified APIs, allowing developers to leverage powerful AI capabilities.
+This proxy is tailored for use with the IntelliJ AI plugin to Bring Your Own Keys (BYOK) functionality, enabling developers to use their own API keys for accessing AI models.
 It supports any OpenAI compatible API, including models from OpenRouter and OpenAI itself.

 ## Technologies Used